Opticos/gwsl/tutorials/manual.md

 13.  **Use DBus:** This only works on Debian-based distros.
 Use it for Gnome apps if they do not start.
 Ex.
 Gnome Software.

 14.  **Experimental Flags:** These might not work.
 If GTK and QT scaling does not work, try using these flags.
+15.  **Keep XServer Instance:** This is useful when a shortcut is running with its own XServer Instance.
+Enable this if Linux GUI apps randomly close.

-15.  **Add to Start Menu:** Add a shortcut for the app to the Windows Start Menu with these current settings.
+16.  **Add to Start Menu:** Add a shortcut for the app to the Windows Start Menu with these current settings.
 It is reccomended to test your configuration with "Test Configuration" before creating the shortcut.

 17.   **Test Configuration:** Test the current settings to make sure everything works before adding your shortcut.

+##### * These settings make an app run in its own XServer.
+It is usually better to let an app use the default GWSL XServer on port 0 but this can be helpful if an app needs to be separated from others (whether is be by settings or clipboard preferences).
+If these options are changed from their defaults, a new XServer on a random port will run when the shortcut is launched.
+If you are unsure about these settings, test them before using the "Test Shortcut" button.

 ### More